pavidhiman/Email_Memory_Graph/notes_repo/notes/2025-02-24_alisha_babbitt_flyzipline_com.md

 **Subject:** Summer or Fall Internship?

 **Summary:**
 Alisha, the Avionics Test Manager at Zipline, is interested in discussing potential internship opportunities with Pavi.
-The email was forwarded by Ian, indicating a referral.
+The email was forwarded by Ian, indicating a potential referral.

 **Sentiment:** Positive